thacherT1D/new-angular-curriculum/10 - Building Apps/99 - Assessment: Reddit Clone.md

   - http://odetocode.com/blogs/scott/archive/2014/02/25/easy-animations-for-angularjs-with-animate-css.aspx
 - A user can choose to sort ascending or descending
 - A user can favorite posts and view all favorites in a separate tab
-- A user can upload an image (no backend involved)